Tooth Pain & Toothache Relief in Naperville, IL

 Treatment Options

-- Fillings: For cavities and minor decay that's causing sensitivity
+- Fillings: For cavities and minor decay behind the sensitivity

-- Root canal therapy: When infection has reached the tooth's nerve (pulp)
+- Root canal therapy: Once infection has reached the tooth's nerve (pulp)

-- Crowns: To restore and protect cracked or severely damaged teeth
+- Crowns: To rebuild and protect cracked or severely damaged teeth

-- Extraction: When a tooth is too damaged to save
+- Extraction: For a tooth too damaged to save

-- Antibiotics: To control infection before or alongside dental treatment
+- Antibiotics: To bring infection under control before or alongside dental treatment

-- Bite adjustment: To relieve pain caused by a high filling or uneven bite
+- Bite adjustment: To ease pain from a high filling or uneven bite

 At-Home Relief (While Waiting)

-- Over-the-counter pain relievers (ibuprofen or acetaminophen) as directed
+- Take over-the-counter pain relievers (ibuprofen or acetaminophen) as directed

-- Rinse with warm salt water several times a day
+- Rinse with warm salt water a few times a day

-- Apply a cold compress to the outside of your cheek for 15–20 minutes
+- Hold a cold compress to the outside of your cheek for 15–20 minutes

-- Avoid very hot, very cold, or sugary foods and drinks
+- Steer clear of very hot, very cold, or sugary foods and drinks

-- Keep your head elevated when lying down
+- Prop your head up when lying down

-- These measures are temporary — see a dentist as soon as possible
+- These steps are only temporary, so see a dentist as soon as possible

 How to Prevent Toothaches

-- Brush twice daily with fluoride toothpaste and floss every night
+- Brush twice a day with fluoride toothpaste and floss every night

-- Schedule dental checkups and cleanings every six months
+- Book dental checkups and cleanings every six months

-- Wear a mouthguard during sports and a night guard if you grind your teeth
+- Wear a mouthguard for sports and a night guard if you grind your teeth

-- Limit sugary and acidic foods that weaken enamel
+- Cut back on sugary and acidic foods that weaken enamel

-- Don't ignore early signs of sensitivity — small problems are easier to treat
+- Act on early signs of sensitivity, since small problems are easier to treat

-Tooth pain rarely resolves on its own.
+Tooth pain seldom clears up by itself.
 The sooner you call, the simpler the treatment.

 What to Expect at Your Visit